tag-background-image

 Daniel Ricciardo

-Daniel Ricciardo is one of the most popular drivers in the Formula 1 paddock due to his witty humour and ever-present smile.
-He is also one of the most talented drivers in F1, and he will be keen to show that again in 2024.
-The Australian had a torrid time at McLaren and briefly sat on the sidelines in 2023.
-Mid-way through the season, Ricciardo replaced Nyck de Vries.
-Ricciardo then needed to be replaced himself whilst he recovered from injury, but he did good business for AlphaTauri.
-In 2024, Ricciardo will want to show he still has the ability and is good enough to be Max Verstappen's teammate at Red Bull in 2025.
+Daniel Ricciardo was one of the most popular drivers in the Formula 1 paddock due to his witty humour and ever-present smile.
+He was also one of the most talented drivers in F1.
+The Australian had a torrid time at McLaren and briefly sat on the sidelines in 2023 before returning at AlphaTauri midway through the season.
+In 2024, Ricciardo struggled against his teammate and was forced out of the team after the Singapore Grand Prix, thus seemingly ending his F1 career.

 F1 Standings